Elected Official? Create newsletters in minutes, not hours.

 🏠 Where I Stand on SB 9

 🔹 SB 9, honestly.
-SB 9 allows duplexes and lot splits in single-unit neighborhoods, and it came back for Council discussion Tuesday.
+SB 9 allows duplexes and lot splits in single-unit neighborhoods, and it came back for Council discussion last Tuesday.
 Here is where I land: affordability is not the same thing as permitted supply.
 In a city like ours, where land costs are already among the highest in the country, more permitted units does not automatically mean more working families stay.

 → 🎯 My take: I am going to keep asking whether any state housing tool is actually delivering for the people we say we are building for, or whether it is changing our neighborhoods without changing the outcomes that matter to the families already here.
 Civility means I will keep listening to colleagues who see it differently.
 Honesty means I am going to keep saying what I see.
 Both can be true at once.
+And I am going to keep saying that out loud.

 💼 Economic Development

 🔹 Council approves the framework for the World Cup, a Goldenvoice beach festival, and a 2028 Nations Village (unanimous 6-0 on April 14).
-Three activations are moving forward under a new multi-year framework designed to attract international visitors, support local businesses, and raise the City's profile during a genuinely unprecedented regional moment.
+Three activations are moving forward under a multi-year framework designed to attract visitors, support local businesses, and raise the City’s profile during a major regional moment.
 The "Pitchside Club" World Cup fan experience will run roughly three weeks on the Pier in June 2026.
 A two-day Goldenvoice music and cultural festival is being negotiated for Santa Monica Beach in fall 2026, potentially drawing up to 35,000 attendees daily.
 And a 103-day "Nations Village" at Crescent Bay Park during the 2028 Games will house an International Olympic Committee satellite broadcast center, national hospitality houses, and public engagement zones.

 → 📊 License fees to the City (rough figures): Pitchside Club, about $1.09M.
 Goldenvoice festival, about $1.34M plus per-ticket revenue shares.
 Nations Village, about $1.15M all-in.
 No city subsidy is anticipated for any of the three.